 Obviously, to use a computer you need to be able to interact with it.
 I’m able to talk and just about rotate my left wrist to press a button.
 This is just enough for me to be able to use a couple of methods.

 If you are able to press a button then you are able to use a computer.
 There are large buttons, micro buttons and proximity switches.
 I am currently using a mouth operated switch.
 It works by suckling on a straw type gadget.

 A mouse can be a difficult device to use if you haven’t got much dexterity.
 In such cases, a tracker ball can really help.
 It’s much easier to control and has various buttons that can be programmed.

-There also varies different types of keyboards that can be purchased.
+There also various different types of keyboards that can be purchased.
 It really is worth searching in Google or Amazon to get an idea of what’s out there.